WebMO Home Page

 Here are some key features of WebMO:

-Support for Gamess, Gaussian, MolPro, Mopac 7/93/200X, NWChem, PQS 3.3, PSI 4, QChem, Tinker, PWSCF (Quantum Expresso), and VASP
+Support for Gamess, Gaussian, MolPro, Mopac 7 & 20XX, NWChem, Orca, PQS 3.3, PSI 4, QChem, Tinker, PWSCF (Quantum Expresso), and VASP

-Users draw structures in a 3D java editor, run calculations, and view results, all from their web browser
+Users draw structures in a 3D editor, run calculations, and view results, all from their web browser

 No software to install on the client.
-WebMO is installed only on the single web server that runs or accesses the computational chemistry programs
+WebMO is installed on the single web server that runs or accesses the computational chemistry programs

 All administrative tasks (user accounts, program configuration, job time limits, etc) are performed through a web browser interface